 While large health systems are likely to pay higher salaries and offer more generous benefits packages, salary is also affected by whether a health information specialist chooses to work within their employer’s physical location or prefers to telecommute.
 The latter is becoming increasingly popular as telehealth technology improves.

-Below are the AAPC’s latest salary survey results, detailing the average annual salary for common medical billing and coding workplace.
+Below are the AAPC’s latest salary survey results, detailing the average annual salary for common medical billing and coding workplaces.

 Changing location and facility are not the only ways to increase salary as a medical coder or biller.
 These healthcare professionals can also receive higher pay by: